How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Linux Disks app

 Open your console and type the command lsblk.
 This prints a clean tree of all connected storage devices.
-Note which label belongs to your current OS drive (usually sda) and which belongs to your new blank drive (usually sdb).
+Note which label belongs to your current OS drive which is usually sda.
+Then note which label belongs to your new blank drive which is usually sdb.

 Linux lsblk disk command